-Policies for hedging / mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants:
+Policies for hedging/ mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants:

-Policies for hedging/ mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges / mitigants are discussed in ALCO and based on the views taken by/ mandates given by ALCO, hedge deals/ mitigation steps are undertaken.
+Policies for hedging/ mitigating risk and strategies and processes for monitoring the continuing effectiveness of hedges/ mitigants are discussed in ALCO and based on the views taken by/ mandates given by ALCO, hedge deals/ mitigation steps are undertaken.

-Liquidity risk of the Bank is assessed through Statements of Structural Liquidity and Short Term Dynamic Liquidity.
-The liquidity profile of the Bank is measured on static and dynamic basis using the Statements of Structural Liquidity and Short Term Dynamic Liquidity, respectively.
-Structural liquidity position is assessed on a daily basis and Dynamic liquidity position is assessed on a monthly basis.
+Liquidity risk of the Bank is assessed through Statements of Structural Liquidity, Liquidity Coverage Ratio and Short Term Dynamic Liquidity.
+The liquidity profile of the Bank is measured on static and dynamic basis using the Statements of Structural Liquidity and Short Term Dynamic Liquidity respectively.
+Structural liquidity position and Liquidity Coverage Ratio are computed on a daily basis and Dynamic liquidity position is assessed on a monthly basis.